Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+# CMIP6-Arctic-Aerosol-Analysis

+## utilities/

+The utilities module is used for the analysis.
+It holds different submodules explained through jupyter notebooks present on the same path.

+## Notebooks present in this folder :

+### get_cmip6_data.ipynb

+This jupyter notebook is explaining the use of the *intake-esgf* package to download CMIP6 models' output and how we further treat this raw data to turn it into monthly climatologies xarray datasets.
+It encapsulates the functions coded in *folders_handle*, *load_raw_data*, *store_data* and *prepare_data*.

-# Models' outputs used for both experiments :
+## Models' outputs used for both experiments :

 |    | source_id         | member_id   | grid_label   |
 |---:|:------------------|:------------|:-------------|